tyhopp/t-rss-reader/README.md

 ## Usage

 1. Set up the backend [infrastructure](./infra/README.md).
 The output will show the invoke URLs for the endpoints.
-2. Run one of the clients, such as the [web client](./web/README.md).
-Provide the invoke URLs as env vars for each client.
+2. Set up and run one of the clients.
+Provide the invoke URLs as environment variables to each client you run.